 Online Traffic Skills Classes

-$0 (regularly $25) - spaces are limited.
-Increase your safety and comfort while riding (and that of others around you).
-PTS is providing interactive courses by The Center for Cycling Education, which will also familiarize you with campus-specific regulations.
-Limited registrations available.
+Increase your safety and comfort while riding (and that of others around you) with interactive courses from The Center for Cycling Education.
+These courses will also familiarize you with campus-specific regulations.

 Get a ticket while cycling on campus?
 First, file an appeal.
 Make sure to put that you intend to take the Defensive Cycling Course in your appeal.
 You will then get 30 days to take the Ticket Dismissal version.
 PTS will be notified once you have completed the course.

 General Safety Tips

 While slower traffic should ride to the right, the average rider is traveling between 10-15 mph and should not feel pressured to give up their space in the lane for a car that assumes the bike is traveling too slowly.

 Not only does this give you more balance and control, it helps you squeeze both brakes if you have to.
 In wet conditions, give yourself plenty of room and occasionally "bleed" the brakes of any grime or water build-up.
 Remember, your right hand is for your rear brake, not your cell phone.